 If you have responsibility for the provision of a wireless Internet service in your educational institution, talk to us about WebTitan Cloud for WiFi.
 Web content WiFi filters for CIPA compliance are not the inflexible and complicated mechanisms of a decade ago when each filter had to be installed, configured, and updated manually.

 Now you can control the whole filtering operation easily from one centralized management portal.
 You can block access to certain categories of website with the click of a mouse, fine-tune your selections by using versatile keyword filters, and set different filtering parameters for different grades, so that each year can only access age-appropriate online content.
 The granular controls ensure content can be carefully blocked without overblocking and preventing valuable educational content from being accessed.
 WebTitan makes content filtering simple, requiring no technical skill to install, configure, and maintain the solution.
-WebTItan also offers excellent protection from malware and ransomware attacks.
+WebTItan also offers excellent protection from phishing, malware and ransomware attacks.

-To show you how easy WebTitan Cloud for WiFi is to use, we invite you to take a free trial of our industry-leading web content WiFi filter for CIPA compliance.
-This will enable you to evaluate WebTitan Cloud for WiFi in your own environment and optimize the filter´s parameters for your school´s specific needs.
+To show you how easy WebTitan Cloud for WiFi is to use, we invite you to take a free trial of our award-winning web content WiFi filter for CIPA compliance.
+This will enable you to evaluate WebTitan Cloud for WiFi within your own environment and optimize the filter´s parameters for your school´s specific needs.
 Then, if you decide to continue using our service, there will be no further reconfiguration required.
 To find out more call one of our Customer Service teams today: